Guidelines for creating an effective

 Send me e-mail

 With the increased popularity and availability of the Web, more and more people are putting up their own web pages.
 Whether it's a personal page or a business page, you certainly want to present your information in a clear and accessible manner that provides your visitors with a pleasant experience.
-There are many factor that involve having your own site from choosing a domain name, your site format and web hosting choice.
-It is very rewarding to make your own website following these helpful hints.
+There are many factor that involve having your own site from choosing a domain name, your site format, and hosting service.
 Furthermore, just like the clothes you wear, the design of your web page says something about you.
 Is your web page the equivalent of a custom tailored suit and an Italian silk tie?
 Or is it more like a pair of tattered bluejeans and a gravy-stained sweatshirt?
 Believe me, your visitors will notice even if you don't.
 On this page you will find my personal take on what elements contribute to effective web page design, and on certain things to avoid.

 My goal on this page is not to tell you how to create a web page, since the specific details will depend on the web page authoring software you are using.
 Rather I hope to present some general design guidelines that you may find useful.
 Please remember these are personal opinions and if you disagree with me that's fine but I don't want to hear about it!